elileinkram/_feedstack_web/README.md

 # How it works

-Each post has a number associated with it.
-The number is called a ranking.
+Each post has a ranking number.

 Posts with higher rankings will feature in the feed before posts with lower rankings.